-4. Former JFAC members should monitor investments such that there is at least parity for incarceration and diversion/treatment and include this in quarterly reports to the Council, see recommendation 02.
+4. Former JFAC voting members should develop partnerships at a community level to leverage funding to be directed towards diversion, treatment, and public health.
+Additionally, former JFAC voting members should monitor these expenditures such that there is at least parity for incarceration and diversion/treatment and include this in quarterly reports to the Council, see recommendation 02.

-5. Fund supportive, transitional, and affordable housing.
+5. Fund new supportive, transitional, and affordable housing as there is agreement that too few beds exist.